Plutonomicon/plutonomicon/builtin-data.md

 # What is Data/BuiltinData?
 This document serves as a guide for understanding and working with [`BuiltinData`/`Data`](https://staging.plutus.iohkdev.io/doc/haddock/plutus-tx/html/PlutusTx.html#t:Data).
 It's primarily meant for Pluto users and Plutarch developers/contributors.

+> Note: If you spot any mistakes/have any related questions that this guide lacks the answer to, please don't hesitate to raise an issue.
+The goal is to have high quality documentation for Pluto and Plutarch users!

 - [What is Data/BuiltinData?](#what-is-databuiltindata)
   - [What is `Constr`?](#what-is-constr)
   - [Working with `Constr`](#working-with-constr)